 - Don’t call back a missed call from overseas.

 - Never reveal your name, address or financial details on a phone call.
-Ask to call the company back using the phone number on their website, but even then, ensure that it is indeed a fully registered and regulated company.
+Ask to call the company back using the official phone number on their website, but even then, ensure that it is indeed a fully registered and regulated company.

 - If you suspect a scam, don’t press any numbers during the call, this could redirect you to a premium-rate number which you will be charged for.